pwnageByButchy/pwnageByButchy.github.io/_posts/2020-05-16-pi-zero-security-feed.md

 ffmpeg -i rtsp://[Pi Zero's IP Address]:8554/ -t 01:00:00 -metadata comment="Recording started at $fulldatetime" -metadata title="$filename" -vcodec copy $directory/$filename
 fi
 ```

+then to ensure the script runs on the hour every hour we add a line to the crontab...

 This is just phase 1 of my proof of concept, there are systems out there that do this or a similar thing but I found a lot of the heavy lifting was on the Pi Zero which isnt that powerful.
 So I decided to start from scratch and initially with a single camera.